Arc'teryx Gamma Pant Review

 Weather Resistance

 We are also impressed with their wind resistance, which we attribute to their construction.
 One unique component of these pants is the eyelets at the ankle.
 We will admit that we aren't 100% sure how they are meant to be used, but we found that they can turn the pants into a makeshift gaiter somewhat effectively.
 If you pair these pants with mid- or high-ankle boots, running the laces through the eyelets secures the pants around the top of your footwear.
-It's not a perfect seal, but in wet weather, it's a nice option to have.
+It's not a perfect seal, but in wet weather, it's a nice option.

 Features

-There are also a variety of other features discussed above that add to the performance and comfort of these pants, including the soft waistband liner, mesh-lined pockets, and the ankle cinch cord and eyelets.
+The simple integrated belt makes for a custom fit around the waist, and an adequately sized fly and easy-to-use snap are also included.
+There's a soft waistband liner, a great ankle cinch cord, and eyelets for gaiter attachments.
+As for pockets, there are two mesh-lined zippered waist pockets and one zippered thigh pocket.
 It turns out that the fabric is also more durable than it looks.
 We got these pants snagged a bunch of times on thorns and rocks, but with no lasting marks to show for it.

 Versatility